silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 This exports a mapping of glyph name to cell mark color to a csv file, format "glyphname,colordef".
 Colordef is exported as a double-quoted string according to the [color definition standard](http://unifiedfontobject.org/versions/ufo3/conventions/#colors).
 It includes comments at the start saying when it was run etc unless --nocomments is specified.
 The csv produced will include all glyphs, whether or not they have a color definition.

 In some cases (see options below) colors can be reported or referred to by text names as in "g_purple".
-The script understands text color definitions for the 12 cell colors definable in the GlyphsApp UI: *g_red, g_orange, g_brown, g_yellow, g_light_green, g_dark_green, g_light_blue, g_dark_blue, g_purple, g_pink, g_light_grey, g_dark_grey*.
+See [Specifying colors on the command line](#specifying-colors-on-the-command-line)

 If the command line includes

 - -c COLOR, then the script will instead produce a list of glyph names, one per line, of glyphs that match that single color.
-COLOR may be defined as either a numerical color definition, or using one of the color names listed above.
-- -n, then the csv file will report colors as named above rather than using numerical definitions.
+- -n, then the csv file will report colors using text names (see above) rather than using numerical definitions.
 If there is no name that matches a particular color definition then it will be exported numerically.

-Example that exports a csv file (glyphname, colordef) listing every glyph and its color as in `LtnSmA,”0.5,0.09,0.79,1”`:
+Example that exports a csv file (glyphname, colordef) listing every glyph and its color as in `LtnSmA,"0.5,0.09,0.79,1"`:

 ```
 psfexportmarkcolors Andika-Regular.ufo -o markcolors.csv